roblevay/T2765/Lab4 Storage.md

 1. Detach the `CRM` database from the default instance.
 2. Copy the database files to `C:\DbFiles\X`.
-3. Ensure the `MSSQL$A` service account has full ownership and permissions.
+3. Ensure the  service account has full ownership and permissions.
 4. Attach the database on the `X` instance.
 5. Re-attach the original copy on the default instance.